-Recently, a new family of the 1144-type quaternary iron-arsenides, AeAFe$_4$As$_4$ (Ae=Ca, Sr, Ba, La, Eu; A=Na, K, Rb, Cs), was reported to show superconductivity with transition temperatures $T_{c}$ $\sim$ 24-37 K, which has attracted great interest \cite{Iyo2016New, PhysRevLett.126.157001, NEJADSATTARI2020109137, PhysRevB.93.214503, LIU20161213, RN1331, PhysRevB.94.064501, PhysRevMaterials.1.013401, PhysRevB.95.140505, PhysRevB.95.100502, PhysRevLett.117.277001, RN1329, RN1330, PhysRevResearch.2.022018, PhysRevB.97.094105}.
+Recently, a new family of the 1144-type quaternary iron arsenides, AeAFe$_4$As$_4$ (Ae=Ca, Sr, Ba, La, Eu; A=Na, K, Rb, Cs), was reported to show superconductivity with transition temperatures $T_{c}$ $\sim$ 24-37 K, which has attracted great interest \cite{Iyo2016New, PhysRevLett.126.157001, NEJADSATTARI2020109137, PhysRevB.93.214503, LIU20161213, RN1331, PhysRevB.94.064501, PhysRevMaterials.1.013401, PhysRevB.95.140505, PhysRevB.95.100502, PhysRevLett.117.277001, RN1329, RN1330, PhysRevResearch.2.022018, PhysRevB.97.094105}.
 It shares a common crystalline feature with the 122-type iron-based superconductors, and can be regarded as a hybrid phase between AeFe$_2$As$_2$ and AFe$_2$As$_2$.
-The Ae and A layers alternately intersect in the $c$-axis direction of AeAFe$_4$As$_4$, and occupy crystal non-equivalent sites, leading to a change in the space group from $I4$/$mmm$ to $P4$/$mmm$ \cite{PhysRevLett.101.107006,Iyo2016New, PhysRevB.84.054502}.
+The Ae and A layers alternately intersect in the $c$-axis direction of AeAFe$_4$As$_4$, and occupy crystal nonequivalent sites, leading to a change in the space group from $I4$/$mmm$ to $P4$/$mmm$ \cite{PhysRevLett.101.107006,Iyo2016New, PhysRevB.84.054502}.
 It has been suggested that the surface of 1144-type crystals could be a promising platform for testing the Majorana fermions, and hence for realization of topological quantum computing \cite{RN1322}.
-The search of more materials with structures analogy to 1144-type iron-based superconductors is therefore significantly important, since it may trigger further discovery of new topological superconductors and novel emergent properties.
+The search for more materials with structures analogous to 1144-type iron-based superconductors is therefore significantly important, since it may trigger further discovery of new topological superconductors and novel emergent properties.